 - 1. 5 percentage points for each infraction up to maximum of 25% of final clinical grade - 2.
 Written counseling - 3.
+Make up hours are at a 2:1 ratio - 4.
 Repeated infractions will result in recommendation for dismissal from the Program